My Forking Life

 • Dried fruits - traditionally, the dried fruits used in the recipe included dried pitted prunes, currants, dried cherries, and raisins.
 I replaced the currants with golden raisins.

 • Red sweet wine - Red Label Wine, a Jamaican wine, is the wine generally used in this recipe.
-However, any sweet dessert wine can be subbed.
+However, any sweet dessert wine can be used as a substitute.
 I used Manischewitz Concord grape wine.

-• Butter, Flour, Sugar, Breadcrumbs, Eggs, Baking Powder - these are the basic cake ingredients that will give your cake structure.
+• Butter, Flour, Sugar, Breadcrumbs, Eggs, and Baking Powder - these are the basic cake ingredients that will give your cake structure.
 The breadcrumbs are added to keep this cake super moist.

-• Spices, Lime, and Extracts - Adds flavor to the cake.
+• Spices, Lime, and Extracts - These add flavor to the cake.

-• Burnt Sugar and Browning - These are what turn your cake black.
+• Burnt Sugar and Browning - These are what cause your cake to turn black.
 Browning and Burnt Sugar can both be found either online or in a Caribbean market.

 How to make Jamaican Black Cake